bingeli1212/nitrile-preview/doc/DOC-diagram.md

 angle rotation of the entire ellipse around the center.
 If it is a counter-clockwise rotation.
 It is in degrees.

-The "cartesian.arc" command will draw an arc with the given center, radius, start and stop angle.
+The "cartesian-arc" command will draw an arc with the given center, radius, start and stop angle.
 The signature of the function looks like the following.

-    cartesian.arc x y R startAngle stopAngle
+    cartesian-arc x y R startAngle stopAngle

 The 'x' and 'y' are coordinates expressing the center of the arc.
 'R' is the radius of the arc. 'startAngle' and 'stopAngle' are the angles